 Uncharted Supply SEVENTY2 Emergency Survival Bug Out Bag

-The Uncharted Supply SEVENTY2 kit is an emergency survival bug out bag designed for one.
+The Uncharted Supply SEVENTY2 kit is an emergency survival bug out bag designed for two.
 It’s included in a watertight roll top bag and has noticeably nicer gear than many other premade bug out bags.

 Before we tell you what’s inside, we have to talk about how it’s packaged.

 Uncharted Supply wanted to create a kit that was perfect for the total preparedness newbie.
-Every bit of gear is packed into a fold out insert with clearly labeled pouches.
+Every bit of gear is packed into a fold-out insert with clearly labeled pouches.
 The back of the insert has step by step instructions on what to do in an emergency and a clear breakdown of the hierarchy of needs.

 It contains 2,400 calories worth of Datrex lifeboat rations and a Sawyer Mini water filter.
 There’s no actual water in the kit, so Uncharted Supply recommends you fill up the included Nalgene bottle and 2L Sawyer pouch once you get your kit.